avall/AWS-SAA-C03/assets/md/006-DNS-Introduction.md

 * [Return to table of contents](../../README.md)
 # DNS
 ## Glossary
+- A **_DNS Service_** is responsible for managing the DNS records associated with a domain name
 - **_Domain Registrar_**
+  A Domain Registrar is a company or service where we can purchase or register domain names typically by paying annual charges (e.g., GoDaddy, Amazon Registrar Inc., ...).
   A domain registrar is a company accredited to register and manage domain names.
   They act as an intermediary between us and the registries that control top-level domains (TLDs) like .com, .org, and .net.
 When we want a domain name, we go through a registrar.
-They handle the registration process, allow us to manage our domain's settings (like DNS records), and ensure our domain remains active as long as you renew it Samples are: Amazon Route 53, GoDaddy, ...
+They handle the registration process and currently, practically all Domain Registrar companies allow us to manage our domain's settings (like DNS records) and ensure our domain remains active as long as we renew it.
+It means that currently all the domain registrars companies are also offering DNS services.
+- Currently, the Domain Registrar usually provides you with a DNS service to manage your DNS records.
+  Samples are: Amazon Route 53, GoDaddy, ...
 - **_Zone file_**: A zone file is a text file that contains the DNS records for a domain; the records are hosted on DNS servers and are essential for the proper